Product Owner vs. Product Manager

 - A product manager is strategic.
-As in, they focus on the product’s vision, the objectives of the company, and the overall market.
+As in, they focus on the product’s vision, product mission, the objectives of the company, and the overall market.

 - A product owner is more tactically focused.
 They take the product manager’s strategy and break it down into actionable tasks while working with cross functional agile teams to make sure they are adequately completing the necessary tasks.